-- evaluated the design and performed tests of selected key controls related to revenue recognition including unit pricing, verification of customer usage and reconciliation of revenue data between IT systems. - for a selection of journal entries with specific risk characteristics that impact revenue balances, our procedures included agreeing selected journal entries to supporting documentation and discussing with management the underlying rationale for those journal entries. - for a sample of revenue transactions, we evaluated whether revenue had been recorded at the correct amount and in the correct financial period, in accordance with the Group's revenue recognition policy.
-This included agreeing transactions recorded to invoice, cash receipts and customer contracts to assess whether: - evidence of an underlying arrangement with the customer existed; and - the performance obligations had been met by the Group - agreed a sample of year end accounts receivable and accrued income balances to subsequent cash receipts. - evaluated the reasonableness of the Group's revenue disclosures in light of the requirements of the Australian Accounting Standards.
+- evaluated the design and performed tests of operating effectiveness for selected controls related to revenue recognition including unit pricing, verification of customer usage and reconciliation of revenue data between IT systems. - for a selection of journal entries with specific risk characteristics that impact revenue balances, our procedures included agreeing selected journal entries to supporting documentation and discussing with management the underlying rationale for those journal entries. - for a sample of revenue transactions, we evaluated whether revenue had been recorded at the correct amount and in the correct financial period, in accordance with the Group's revenue recognition policy.
+This included agreeing transactions recorded to invoice, cash receipts and customer contracts to assess whether: